bmeyers/solar-data-tools-app/README.md

 ## How to use application

+We provide a point-and-click user interface for Solar Data Tools Python software.

 1. Select an inverter source from the drop down menu in the upper left
 2. The analysis of each power signal takes ~30 seconds, but the results are cached
 3. After analysis is complete there are 5 tabs to explore: data viewer, losses, daily data quality, capacity changes, and clipping analysis